-Studies On The Possibility Of Preventing Schizophrenia
+Studies On Preventing Schizophrenia And How To Find Support

 In general, the possibility of preventing schizophrenia is of great interest to researchers, who often seek to identify the early signs and risk factors of the disorder.
-Researchers note that for many people with schizophrenia, pre-existing impairments in mental health and social function may be present for months or years before the first psychotic episode.
+Researchers note that for many people with schizophrenia, pre-existing impairments in mental health and social functioning may be present for months or years before the first psychotic episode.
 Many experts believe that schizophrenia develops due to the interaction of genetic and environmental risk factors.
 Early intervention is often associated with better outcomes, but regardless of when schizophrenia is identified, the condition can often be treated by working with medical and mental health professionals.

-Studies on neurobiological mechanisms
+Studies on neurobiological mechanisms in psychotic disorders

 While updated evidence may be needed, the duration of untreated psychosis can be associated with "incomplete symptom remission, a higher likelihood of relapse, and a reduced quality of life."